The Shootout that Ended Prohibition

 Cahill Taft is a film Producer and lifelong artist who grew up along the waterfront of Boston’s North Shore.
 Her father served as Lieutenant in the U.S. Navy and joined the first class of the U.S. Underwater Demolition Team as a Frogman, which preceded the formation of the U.S. Navy Seals.
 He later served as head of Boston Harbor security for the U.S. Navy.
 This influenced her to take on a job as Lighthouse Keeper for four New England winters on a remote island between Gloucester and Marblehead, Massachusetts.
 Since then, she has resided in Newport, RI for the past 30 years and has won many awards for her paintings and photographs, one being winner of Canon USA and Ron Howard’s “Project Imagination”.
 She was also one of the founders of Classic Cruises of Newport, operating the schooner Madeleine and the restored1929 Elco motor yacht Rum Runner II which was the inspiration to Produce a documentary about the Newport Black Duck incident of 1929, using the Rum Runner II as the “contact boat”.

-Writers - Screenplay by Paul M. Madden (WGA) with assistance from the researchers and production team.
+Writers - Screenplay of reenactments written by Paul M. Madden (WGA) with assistance from the researchers and production team.

 Paul Madden is a graduate of The National Film & Television School of England who has directed 4 feature films.